 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

 Johnny Cash was a pretty legendary musician.
 And similar to Prince I can’t come at this from a completely blank slate because Johnny Cash was an influential musician in his lifetime.
-I know Johnny Cash had crossover appeal in several genres of music.
+I know he had crossover appeal in several genres of music.
 Today music usually combines several genres or seems to defy popular genre conventions.
-With the way music is now and how accessible to is to get (and even to make) genres in music seem like a thing of the past.
+With the way music is now and how accessible it is to get (and even to make) genres in music seem like a thing of the past.
 I know that wasn’t the case when Johnny Cash started out.
-I also know that Cash has a sort of iconic status in music.
+I also know that he has a sort of iconic status in music.
 He worked with a variety of artists and producers, including legendary hip hop producer Rick Rubin.

 The Johnny Cash Albums I’m Listening To This Month

 When it came time to pick the Johnny Cash albums I had a hard time deciding which albums to listen to.
 I ended going through some “Best of” lists and asking listeners on Reddit’s /r/JohnnyCash forum.
 I got more than 10 suggestions but whittled it down to 7.
-Here’s what I’m listening to this month
+Here’s what I’ll be listening to this month